So Why Are We Talking About This Diet?

 And it’s not just Alzheimer’s.
 Plant-based diets were associated with increased cognitive function, reduced rate of cognitive decline, and reduced incidence of dementia.

 Meanwhile, meat consumption has been shown to be a potential dementia risk, as is a high-fat diet, which may in fact exacerbate Alzheimer’s where it exists.

 Reduced Signs of Physical Aging

 And though we’re not in the cosmetic industry here at Mastering Diabetes, plant-based diets have been shown to reduce physical signs of aging.
 The correlation between diet and dermatology is clear here in favor of a plant-based diet, which shows that the key compounds in plants are great for healthy aging.

 Not to mention that these diets are dense in antioxidants, which are considered to have anti-aging properties and play a massive role in human longevity.

 Well, a low-fat, plant-based, whole-food diet seems to not only be the secret to reversing diabetes, but it has the keys to living a much longer, healthier, and disease-free life.

-And one of the key factors about this diet that we haven’t discussed just yet is the fact that, once adjustments are made to adopt the green light diet, it is easy to follow.
+And one of the key factors about this diet that we haven’t discussed just yet is the fact that, once adjustments are made to adopt the green light diet (which can be pretty delicious!), it is easy to follow.
 Plant-based diets are naturally low-fat, and the easiest form of plants to find are also the most minimally processed.